-Homeowners in NH now pay two kinds of property taxes: local (town/city, county, and local education) and state (the state education property tax).
+Homeowners in New Hampshire pay two kinds of property taxes: local (town/city, county, and local education) and state (the state education property tax).
 This pamphlet explains local and state property tax relief options available to help senior citizens, persons with low income, veterans and their spouses, and persons with disabilities.
 Certain forms of local property tax relief are available in all cities and towns, while other tax relief options must first be adopted by the town/city.
-State education property tax relief is now available statewide.
-Please read further in this pamphlet to see which kinds of property tax relief may be available to you.
+State education property tax relief is available statewide.
+Most forms are available from the Department of Revenue Administration, phone 230-5000 or at www.revenue.nh.gov.